vothane/aceshigh/README.md

 aceshigh
 ========

+> for "The Few" and their finest hour
+> ... may we do the same

+#### new features
+- search query suggestions/autocomplete using a a LSTM deep learner
+- search result docs ranking using the Word2Vec NLP algorithm

 (ac)tive (e)ngine for (s)earch in (h)eavy &amp; l(igh)t ruby web apps (rails, sinatra, ...)

 Exposes the Lucene Java libraries to any implementation of Ruby by using JRuby (DRb as a messaging server) and Clojure as an interop JVM language to interface with Lucene.